-There are a variety of different project management frameworks and some popular ones among them are Agile, Waterfall, Scrum, and Kanban.
+There are a variety of different project management frameworks and some popular ones among them are Agile, Scrum Waterfall, and Kanban.
 Some of them, like Waterfall, follow a structured and rigid approach while some others, like Agile, are more flexible and adaptive to the changes.
 Each one of them has its own advantages and disadvantages, so how would you know which one is the best for a particular project?

 In this article we’ll cover the four popular project management methodologies.
 Also we’ll be discussing the differences between them.
 So, without further ado, let’s get straight into the business.